-The purpose of this facility is to protect the public through the secure and humane treatment of offenders and afford them opportunities to gain the skills needed to support a crime-free life upon release to the community.
+The purpose of Sturtevant Transitional Facility (STF) is to protect the public through the secure and humane treatment of offenders and to afford them opportunities to gain the skills needed to support a crime-free life upon release to the community.

-Thinking for a Change is a fourteen-week, skills-based program aimed at achieving long-term behavioral change rather than short-term compliance.
+Thinking for a Change is a 14-week, cognitive behavioral program aimed at achieving long-term, skills-based behavioral change rather than short-term compliance.
 Inmates learn to identify habits of thinking that directly connect to their criminal behavior and to see and appreciate the scope of the consequences of their present ways of thinking.
-Inmates learn to utilize techniques of controlling and changing these habits of thinking.
+Inmates learn techniques of controlling and changing problematic habits of thinking.